erebe/personal-server/README.md

 My next step is to setup a VPN with [wireguard](https://www.wireguard.com/) to :
 * Remove the access of the kube api server from internet
-* Connect machines (raspberrypi) that can't be reached from internet
+* Connect machines (Raspberry Pi) that can't be reached from internet
-* Manage my RaspberryPi as simple nodes inside the k3s cluster
+* Manage my Raspberry Pi as simple nodes inside the k3s cluster
-* Route my traffic toward a safe network when in café,airports,etc (almost never...)
+* Route my traffic toward a safe network when in café, airports, etc (almost never...)

-We are not going to install wireguard a kubernetes deployment as it requires a kernel module in order to work correctly.
+We are not going to install WireGuard a Kubernetes deployment as it requires a kernel module in order to work correctly.
 The only way is to install it directly on the host machine !

-Follow this [guide](https://www.cyberciti.biz/faq/debian-10-set-up-wireguard-vpn-server/) in order install and configure wireguard for Debian.
+Follow this [guide](https://www.cyberciti.biz/faq/debian-10-set-up-wireguard-vpn-server/) in order install and configure WireGuard for Debian.

-The only change I made is to add postUp and postDown rules to the `wg0.conf` in order to forward and masquerade traffic that are targeting network outside of the VPN.
-This setup allow me to route all my local machine traffic trought the VPN (i.e: When using my phone) when I want to.
+The only change I made is to add `postUp` and `postDown` rules to the `wg0.conf` in order to forward and masquerade traffic that are targeting network outside the VPN.
+This setup allows me to route all my local machine traffic through the VPN (i.e: When using my phone) when I want to.

 wstunnel !!!